-- marketing and public relations to raise the profile of the organisation's services and campaigns;
+- carry out marketing and public relations activities to raise the profile of the organisation's services and campaigns

-- designing fundraising materials such as leaflets and flyers;
+- design fundraising materials such as leaflets and flyers

-- creating and organising fundraising initiatives and events;
+- create and organise fundraising initiatives and events

-- approaching potential donors and maintaining donor lists;
+- approach potential donors and maintain donor lists

-- liaising with external agencies, including voluntary sector organisations, the media, local authorities, business contacts, trustees and other stakeholders or clients;
+- liaise with external agencies, including voluntary sector organisations, the media, local authorities, business contacts, trustees and other stakeholders or clients

-- recruiting and coordinating the work of volunteers;
+- recruit and coordinate the work of volunteers

-- lobbying government and other policymakers on behalf of a cause or a client group;
+- lobby government and other policymakers on behalf of a cause or a client group

-- administrative tasks such as applying for grants and other sources of funding, managing budgets, gathering data, preparing reports, database management and clerical work to meet the charity's needs.
+- carry out administrative tasks such as applying for grants and other sources of funding, managing budgets, gathering data, preparing reports, database management and clerical work to meet the charity's needs.

 - Charity administrators usually earn £16,000 to £25,000 a year.

 - Salaries for specialist and professional posts range from £20,000 to £35,000.